Are you ready to make some free money? If you’re in need of money today this post is for you.

 Also, loan companies usually charge origination fees, so make sure you include those when you calculate whether it makes sense to refinance your student loan.

-For example, I signed up for a Chase business account earlier this year.
+For example, I signed up for a Chase business account recently.
 For signing up and keeping $1,500 in the account for 90 days, I was rewarded $300.
 I literally did nothing else other than not let the balance dip below $1,500.

 The only thing I did have to do is follow up with Chase, as they had “forgotten” to add my bonus.
 Otherwise, it was legit free money!